-Mechanical system piping capable of carrying fluids above $105^{\circ}F(41^{\circ}C)$ or below55°F ($13^{\circ}C$) shall be insulated to a minimum of R-3.
+Mechanical system piping capable of carrying fluids above $105^{\circ}F(41^{\circ}C)$ or below55°F (13°C) shall be insulated to a minimum of R-3.

 N1103.4 Circulating hot water systems.
-All circulating service hot water piping shall be insulated to at least B.2.
-Circulating bet untergraphical below to at least R-2.
+All circulating service hot water piping shall be insulated to at least R-2.
 Circulating hot water systems shall include an automatic or readily accessible manual switch that can turn off the hot water circulating pump when the system is not in use.